SteveMicroCode/PIC-12F1840-Demo-Code/README.md

 unaffected as it is achieved using the XC8 delay_us macro.
 An incrementing count 0-9999 is displayed.
 Due to the increased resources of this chip only approx 13% program memory is now required for driving the display so that significant application program and memory space remains available.

+My analogue to digital conversion code written for the PIC12F675 has been ported to the PIC 12F1840 and enhanced.
+The 12F1840 is a much improved chip for ADC work.
+In particular it has a fixed voltage reference (FVR) with 3 optional reference voltages 2^10 (1024mV) ..
+2^12 (4096mV).
+This simplifies ratiometric to mV conversions and coding overhead is reduced cf the 12F875.
+Note that ADC setup on the 12F1840 is not a simple port of 12F875 code, there is an extra register ADCON1 and the bitfields for ADC setup are modified.
+ADC reads in the example code are at 1 second intervals with Timer1 configured for 50ms interrupt generation via a suitable preload.
+Timer1 setup is as for the 12F875 though note that T1CON bit 7 is now significant and should not be accidental misconfigured.
+Up to 4 analogue inputs can be configured as described in the code and the port read is switched on the fly as required.
+There is also a description of how to select the FVR voltage reference in the code comments.
+The example configures 2 analogue ports and by default reads AN0 on pin 7 using a 4.096V reference.